Goals setting: from SMART to FAST

 Goals and their current level of achievement should be visible and accessible to everybody in the company.
 This helps to better align the large amount of manifold goals and consequent activities with corporate strategy.
 And to coordinate more effectively across silos.
 This way it is moreover easier to spot goals that are not (well) aligned with the overall strategy and adjust them quickly and successfully.
 Also, public goals can show employees what levels of performance are possible.
 And they help to find colleagues in similar situations who can provide advice on how they can do better.
 A good overview over your colleagues´ goals furthermore might help you to discover new opportunities for collaboration.
 This transparency can be introduced through simple boards showing your goals on sticky notes or through softwares and platforms like the one from Workpath in a more advanced and sophisticated manner.

-A lot of very successful companies such as Google, Twitter, and Netflix use an approach called Objectives and Key Results (OKRs) to put these principles into action.
+A lot of very successful companies such as Google, Twitter, and Netflix use the OKR Framework to put these principles into action.
 The approach is usually introduced as holistic framework to goal and performance management and brought to life by establishing proper OKR processes.
 This so called OKR cycle builds the heart of a successful agile goal and performance management system, which lets you better implement, achieve and monitor your FAST goals.